germc/lunchpoll/README.md

-lunchpoll
+Friday Lunch Poll
 =========

-Online polling system and chat for our Friday lunches.
+Our aim is to create the best online polling and chat system the Friday lunch has ever seen.